Last Reviewed:March 21, 2024 by Gabrielle Marks

 Birthmarks Are the Devil’s Mark or Sign of Something Evil

-In the book, The Little Giant Encyclopedia of Superstitions, a collection of thousands of beliefs, omens, and proverbs, birthmarks are caused by an expectant mother seeing or being touched by something evil. ((The Little Giant Encyclopedia of Superstitions.
-United Kingdom, Sterling Publishing Company, 1999.))
+In the book The Little Giant Encyclopedia of Superstitions, a collection of thousands of beliefs, omens, and proverbs, birthmarks are caused by an expectant mother seeing or being touched by something evil.
+[2]

 Birthmarks Are Divine Messages from the Gods

 In Ancient Greece, birthmarks were considered divine messages left or written by the gods on a person’s body.
-Especially so if the mark were on the forehead. ((‘Body Marks – Birthmarks.
-Body Divination in Ancient Literature and Iconography’, in A. Shapiro et al. (eds), Bodies in Transition.
-Dissolving the Boundaries of Embodied Knowledge (Morphomata), Munich, 2015, 155-177))
+Especially if the mark were on the forehead.
+[3]

 Birthmarks Remnants of a Death Wound in Previous Life

 Some cultures that believe in reincarnation believe that a birthmark in this life is a deadly wound in another.
-For example, if a person died of a gunshot wound, he would be reincarnated with a birthmark at the wound site.
-A long, slender birthmark may be a sword blow. ((Stephenson, Ian.
-Journal of Scientific Exploration; “Birthmarks and Birth Defects Corresponding to Wounds on Deceased Persons.”
-Vol. 7, No. 4, pp. 403-410, 1993))
+For example, if a person dies of a gunshot wound, he would be reincarnated with a birthmark at the wound site.
+A long, slender birthmark may be a sword blow.
+[4]

 Originally published in 1903, the contributors to the Encyclopædia of Superstitions, Folklore, and the Occult Sciences of the World: Volume I set out to collect information about cultural superstitions from across the globe.

-Right side of forehead: The person with the birthmark on the right side of the forehead will come to great power and honor.
-This is the likely outcome to a similar superstition that maintains that this position means the person has great mental power.
+- The right side of the forehead: The person with the birthmark on the right side of the forehead will attain great power and honor.
+This is the likely outcome of a similar superstition that maintains that this position means the person has great mental power.

-Left side of forehead: The person with a birthmark on the left side of the forehead will be thwarted in his deepest desire.
+- The left side of the forehead: The person with a birthmark on the left side of the forehead will be thwarted in his deepest desire.

 Birthmark Shape Meaning

-The Little Giant Encyclopedia of Superstitions also reports that the shape of a birthmark has meaning to some. ((The Little Giant Encyclopedia of Superstitions.
-United Kingdom, Sterling Publishing Company, 1999.))
+The Little Giant Encyclopedia of Superstitions reports that the shape of a birthmark has meaning in some cultures.
+[6]

 Maternal Impression Influences Birthmark Formation

-If a pregnant woman gets frightened and touches some part of her body, her child will be born with a birthmark on the same part of its body.
-The birthmark will be the same shape as the thing which frightened the mother.
+- If a pregnant woman gets frightened and touches some part of her body, her child will be born with a birthmark on the same part of his or her body.
+The birthmark will be the same shape as the thing that frightened the mother.

 Birthmarks and Food Associations